swagkarna/Rafel-Rat/README.md

 <img src="https://img.shields.io/github/followers/swagkarna?label=Followers&style=for-the-badge">
 </p>

-* **If you like the tool and for my personal motivation so as to develop other tools please a +1 star**
+* **If you like the tool and for my personal motivation so as to develop other tools please leave a +1 star**

 ---
 ### Main Features  :